 What Is Neuropsychology?

 The standardized measures that may be used are designed to evaluate motor, memory (visual and verbal), sensory-perceptual, language, executive functioning, attention, and intellectual functioning.
 Another important part of the evaluation is to determine the effects of a person’s neurological and/or medical problems on emotional adjustment and overall quality of life.
-For students, a psychoeducational evaluation (e.g., reading, arithmetic, and writing expression) may be included to assist in planning for appropriate school interventions.
+For students, a psychoeducational evaluation (e.g., reading, arithmetic, and written expression) may be included to assist in planning for appropriate school interventions.
 The specific areas evaluated depend on the concerns, as well as the age and current level of functioning of the person being evaluated.

 WHO SHOULD BE EVALUATED?

 A neuropsychological evaluation can be particularly useful in identifying cognitive strengths and weaknesses in children who are at risk for cognitive problems and/or developmental delays.
-In addition, children who are not progressing in school and/or have significant attention or behavior problems are good candidates for this type of evaluation.
+In addition, children who are not progressing in school and/or have overt attention or behavior problems are good candidates for this type of evaluation.

 - Traumatic Brain Injury